danielabar/elasticsearch-pluralsight/README.md

 ## Analytics

-ElasticSearch comes with a lot of built in analytic functions to make performing calculations on data fast and easy.
+Elasticsearch comes with a lot of built in analytic functions to make performing calculations on data fast and easy.
 These are called _aggregations_.

 In SQL terms, aggregations are kind of like "group by" but more powerful.